akacdev/Certstream/Certstream/NuGet.md

 ![](https://raw.githubusercontent.com/actually-akac/Certstream/master/Certstream/icon.png)

 A C# library for processing newly issued SSL certificates in real time using the Certstream API.

 ## Usage
-Provides an easy interface for interacting with the Certstream API.
-This allows you to process newly issued SSL certificaes in real time.
+This library provides an easy interface for interacting with the Certstream API, allowing you to process newly issued SSL/TLS certificates in real time.

+You can either listen for all spotted certificates with all details available or save on bandwidth by only requesting raw hostnames, if applicable.
+By default, the library will connect to a public Certstream server instance hosted by Calidog, but you can specify a custom instance instead.

-To get started, add the library into your solution with either the `NuGet Package Manager` or the `dotnet` CLI.
+To get started, import the library into your solution with either the `NuGet Package Manager` or the `dotnet` CLI.
 ```rust
 dotnet add package Certstream
 ```